Where were born and raised and, if it was someplace else, when and why did you come to Loudoun?

 LJ: Quite honestly, there were not a lot of people who looked like me in the world of Outsourcing and Operations at the Senior level, but once I started working with him – my dear friend Mike Mannix (whom I still talk to and meet with regularly) – was always supportive and a great advocate; Indirect inspirations: Ursula Burns, Janice Bryant Howroyd and Shaquille O’Neal.
 Most recently, those that have been a direct inspiration – Tina Johnson, Angela Mitchell, and Susan Mitchell – talk about powerhouses!!
 And of course, my mom.

 What is the best part of your job and why?

-What is it like working in Loudoun/Northern Virginia?
+What is it like owning/running a business in Loudoun?

-What does National Hispanic Heritage Month mean to you?
+What does Black Business Month mean to you?